 This card comes with very few benefits, but one is among those we’ve classified as excellent because of its superior value:

 - Travel accident insurance: Get up to $1 million in accident insurance at no additional cost.
 This covers you, your spouse, and your dependent children if there’s an incident while you’re on a flight or other eligible trip you’ve paid for with your card.

 - Rental car collision insurance (secondary to your own policy)

 Simmons Bank makes customer service representatives available 24/7.
-It also offers a mobile app for credit card customers, though it’s not integrated with the app used by customers of its retail bank, which operates more than 200 branches in eight states.
+It also offers a mobile app for credit card customers.
+And customers can use the app to view and manage any other accounts they may have with Simmons Bank, which operates more than 200 branches in seven states.